kmcelwee/fsi-web-scraping-seminar/seminar-2/introduction-to-pandas.md

 Thankfully, plotting with Pandas (as long as you're keeping things simple) is pretty straightforward.
 Just add [`.plot()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html) to whatever series you're working with.
 The default is a line chart, but if you want a bar chart, just set `kind='bar'`.
 To set a title, just set `title='My awesome graph'`.
-Everything else, just google "How to change X in a graph with Pandas".
-Pandas is built on a library called [Matplotlib](https://matplotlib.org/) so familiarizing yourself with that library may be helpful, but in general, you shouldn't need to do too much outside of just changing that plot function.
+For everything else, just google "How to change X in a graph with Pandas".
+Pandas is built on [Matplotlib](https://matplotlib.org/) so familiarizing yourself with that library may be helpful, but in general, you shouldn't need to do too much outside of just changing that plot function.